Accommodation in Japan: A Guide for Any Budget

 The quintessential way to experience a ryokan is in a hot spring/spa town.
 Although many major cities also have ryokan, the experience isn’t complete without soaking in an onsen.

 It is likely that you will share the onsen with other guests, if not with another ryokan nearby.
 Typical etiquette is to shower and enter completely naked.
 Know that this is part of the custom, but if you feel uncomfortable, some ryokan allow for private bookings of the spa.
-Also, cover up any tattoos with band-aids before entering.
+Also, cover up any tattoos before entering.

 It is likely that you will sleep on a futon, and enjoy a traditional meal with the other guests.